Smokefree SmilesPRINT PAGE

 Based on a simple, 3-step framework of Ask, Advise and Help, the Smokefree Smiles project provides training and support for oral health professionals to provide brief interventions, as well as initiate referrals to Quitline.

-Since 2014, training in smoking cessation brief interventions has been delivered to more than 286 oral health and support staff – initially through 12 pilot sites, and most recently in the Latrobe Health Innovation Zone in Gippsland.
+Since 2014, training in smoking cessation brief interventions has been delivered to more than 400 oral health and support staff – initially through 12 pilot sites, and the Latrobe Health Innovation Zone in Gippsland.
 Overall, there has been resounding support that the 3-step framework is both acceptable and feasible in both private and public oral health settings.

 DHSV is continuing to develop smoking cessation support strategies with the Smokefree Smiles Training Package.